PRAkTIKal24/CIPhR/README.md

 The original single-phase workflow is still available but may experience authentication issues in GitHub Actions environments due to GCP environment auto-detection.

-### Setting up API Keys in GitHub Secrets
+### Setting up API Keys and Webhooks in GitHub Secrets

-For the GitHub Actions workflow to access your API keys, you must add them as repository secrets:
+For the GitHub Actions workflow to access your API keys and Mattermost webhook, you must add them as repository secrets:

 1. Go to your GitHub repository.
 2. Navigate to `Settings` > `Secrets and variables` > `Actions`.
 3. Click `New repository secret`.
 4. Add `GEMINI_API_KEY` with your [Google AI Studio API key](https://aistudio.google.com/app/apikey) as its value.
 5. Add `FIRECRAWL_API_KEY` with your Firecrawl API key as its value (optional, for enhanced scraping).
+6.  🤖 Add `MM_WEBHOOK_URL` with your Mattermost incoming webhook URL (optional, for ML4DM notifications).

 > 🔑 **Note**: The hybrid workflow only requires `GEMINI_API_KEY` for core functionality.
 The `google-github-actions/run-gemini-cli` action handles authentication robustly without the issues experienced by direct SDK usage.